Chandi: History

 In the Devī Māhātmya.
-Chandi represents the killer of Chanda. the Supreme Divine is often referred to as Caṇḍī or Caṇḍikā.
+Chandi represents the killer of Chanda.
+The Supreme Divine is often referred to as Caṇḍī or Caṇḍikā.
 This name is derived from the Sanskrit root caṇḍa, meaning “fierce” or “terrible.”
 Chandi is celebrated as the vanquisher of the demonic generals Chanda and Munda.
 According to Bhaskararaya, a prominent authority on Devi worship, Chandi embodies divine wrath and passion.

-The epithet of Chandi or Chandika appears in the Devi Mahatmya, a text deeply rooted in the Shakta tradition of Bengal.
+The epithet of Chandi or Chandika appears in the Devi Mahatmya, a text deeply rooted in the Shakta tradition of Hindus, Specially Eastern India.
 This region has long been a significant center for Goddess worship and tantric practices.
 Since ancient times, it is the most common epithet used for the Goddess.
 Within the Devi Mahatmya, Chandi, Chandika, Ambika, and Durga are often used interchangeably to refer to the Supreme Goddess in the sect.

 Alongside the Sri Vidhya mantras, it is one of the principal mantras in Shakti worship.
 It is customary to chant this mantra when chanting the Devi Mahatmya.
 It is one of the primary mantras in the worship of Shakti.
 Traditionally, this mantra is chanted during recitations of the Devi Mahatmya.
 According to belief, the goddess resides in Mahakal, Kailasa.
 The city of Chandigarh, the joint capital of Punjab and Haryana, is named after the Goddess.